Baruch Human Research Protection Program

 How do I coordinate UI IRB review with my grant application?

-You do not have to have IRB approval or research determination for your project before submitting a grant application, just before you actually begin your human subject research.
-However, you should bear in mind that the IRB needs time to review your application and make its determination.
+IRB approval or research determination is not required before submitting a grant application, only before human subject research activities begin.
+However, you should bear in mind that the HRPP/IRB needs time to review your application and make their determinations.
 Therefore, you may want to begin the application process while your grant is under consideration in case you receive the funding and need or want to start your project right away.

 CUNY requires that Baruch employees and key personnel have to complete training in the protection of human subjects in research.
 Who exactly has to take this training?

-Before engaging in any human subject research, every person who serves as a principal investigator, designs research, directs research, enrolls research subjects (including obtaining subjects’ informed consent or screening potential subjects), makes decisions related to eligibility to participate in research, conducts study procedures, analyzes or reports research data, analyzes or reports adverse events, authors manuscripts concerning the research for publication, or acts as a translator of application materials has to take the training and provide the HRPP Office with a certificate of completion.
+Before engaging in any human subject research, every person who conducts human subject research activities (intervening/interacting with human subjects, obtaining private identifiable information about subjects, or obtaining informed consent from subjects) must provide the HRPP Office with a certificate of completion.
 This includes but is not limited to PI’s, Co-PIs, and Research Assistants.
 Please click here for CUNY policies regarding CITI Training.
-Please note that key personnel not affiliated with CUNY will be required to submit an IRB approval letter from their institution in order to participate in research.
+Please note that key personnel not affiliated with CUNY will be required to submit an IRB approval letter from their institution or obtain a research agreement in order to participate in research.
 Please click here for details.

 Where can I get the training I need in order to engage in human subject research?